broadinstitute/quickboard/docs/beginner_example.md

 |    |    |    |    ├─ DataFilterChecklist (2)
 ```

 As the input name `plugins` implies, we can add as many as we like.
-In fact, the square holding the plugins is just
+In fact, the box holding the plugins is just
 another `ContentGrid`!
 You can control the column wrapping through the `plugin_wrap` input, which also defaults to `2`.

 Let's add one more plugin to finish off this tab.
 Right now, the bar chart plots the `size` column against the `label`.